The Plugins panel in the VIP Dashboard displays a list of plugins that are located in the

 - ACTION: If a more recent version of a scanned plugin is available and able to be automatically provided by Codebase Manager, a selectable button will be displayed that allows a user to:

-- Create pull request: Create a pull request in the branch of the wpcomvip repository where the plugin is located that will update the plugin to the most recent available version.
+- Create pull request: Create a pull request in the branch of the wpcomvip repository where the plugin is located.
+The pull request will update the plugin to the most recent available version.